Robolabo/Mereli/docs/_build/html/_sources/tutorials/entities.rst.txt

     >>> world.build_from_dict(world_cfg)

 The only configuration distinction is that we have already introduced the entity initializers.
 More precisely, we have used the
-:py:class:`spike_swarm_sim.utils.initializers.FixedInitializer`, that deterministically assigns the given fixed values to the positions and orientations of the objects in the group.
+:py:class:`mereli.utils.initializers.FixedInitializer`, that deterministically assigns the given fixed values to the positions and orientations of the objects in the group.

 The third option is very similar to using a ``dict`` gathering the configuration.
 Specifically, it is about using configuration files gathering the configuration.
 Moreover, the configuration files not only encompass the world configuration but also the neural topology and optimization algorithm (if any).
-For the moment, the format of the configuration files is ``json`` and the configuration files are stored in the ``spike_swarm_sim/config`` directory.
+For the moment, the format of the configuration files is ``json`` and the configuration files are stored in the ``mereli/config`` directory.
 The meaning of the JSON field is explained at the `Configuration Files <configuration_files.html>`__ section.
 When using configuration files, the only way of executing the simulator is via the main.py file.
 More precisely, provided that the configuration file name is ``config_example.json``, the command line execution would be: